-Now we come to something that I have not been discussing nearly as much.
-The Scrum Values.
+Now something that I have not been discussing nearly as much, Scrum Values.
 They are here.
-Rather than being ideas about how Scrum or Agile works, they are more guiding ethical ‘laws’.
-A bit more like the 10 commandments from Judaism.
+Rather than ideas about how Scrum or Agile works, they are guiding ethical ‘laws’.
+A bit more like the 10 commandments of Moses.

-I guess in theory Ken Schwaber, their author, wants you do follow these while you are doing Scrum.
-But really, as you read them, if you believe them, you should be doing them ‘all the time.’
+I guess in theory Ken Schwaber, their author, wants you to follow these while you are doing Scrum.
+As you read, if you believe them, you should be doing them ‘all the time.’

-Let’s list the key words: Commitment and Focus, Openness, Respect, and Courage.
+Let’s list the key words: Commitment, Focus, Openness, Respect, and Courage.

-To me, for most humans, they seem like great things to strive toward.
+To me they seem like great things to strive toward.
 And things about which I will always be making mistakes.
 If I am honest.

 I encourage you, at least while you are doing Scrum, to consider them, and to try to follow them to the best of your ability.
-And to help your colleagues follow them.
+Help your colleagues follow them.

 To err is divine, to forgive human.
-So, encourage your colleagues to follow them.
-And don’t forget, also, to forgive yourself for your own failures.
+So, encourage your colleagues.
+Don’t forget to forgive yourself for your own (small) failures.